vitalie/unicorn-soft-timeout/README.md

 # Unicorn::SoftTimeout

-This gem adds support for soft timeout in [Unicorn](http://unicorn.bogomips.org/).
-By default requests which are taking longer than configured **timeout** are [SIGKILL-ed](http://unicorn.bogomips.org/Unicorn/Configurator.html#method-i-timeout).
+This gem adds support for **soft timeout** in [Unicorn](http://unicorn.bogomips.org/) configurations, by default requests which are taking longer than configured _timeout_ are [SIGKILL-ed](http://unicorn.bogomips.org/Unicorn/Configurator.html#method-i-timeout).

-In some cases we need to intercept those requests to display a custom content instead of the error page.
+In some cases we need to intercept requests which will reach _timeout_ to display a custom content instead of the error page.
+This extension will raise Timeout::Error when reaching the _soft timeout_ and will restart the worker sending a SIGQUIT signal to it.

 ## Installation